-– Summary: Most Americans spend our time in similar ways.
+Most Americans spend our time in similar ways.
 Many of these decisions move us away from our goals, and knock us Off Our Game.
 Simple changes can help us achieve more.
+One example is described below.

-Now then, the average American between ages eighteen and sixty-five spends between two and a half and almost four hours EACH DAY watching TV (2017)129.
+Now then, the average American between ages eighteen and sixty-five spends between two and a half, and almost four hours, EACH DAY watching TV (footnote 129).
 This is probably not meaningful, goal oriented time.
 It could, however, be part of the ever-so-helpful rest and rejuvenation that we all know is needed to stay On Our Game.
 But even then, two and a half to four hours each day?
 Let’s look at this statistic against the backdrop of our limited and ever-so-precious “free time.”

 Mull that over.
 Almost 100 percent of our discretionary time is invested—not in pursuing our hobbies/interests/goals or socializing—but in passive TV watching.